dynamsoft-docs/capture-vision-docs/parameters/reference/code-parser-task-settings/resources-path.md

 # ResourcesPath

-`ResourcesPath` specifies the directory path that contains the resources needed for code parsing.
+Parameter `ResourcesPath` specifies the directory path that contains the resources needed for code parsing.

 ## Example